Duo Recital Yaara Tal & Andreas Groethuysen

 The culmination of the last two pieces stimulated a lively applause.
 The artists responded with two encores:

 - A waltz paraphrase on Der Rosenkavalier (“The Knight of the Rose” or “The Rose-Bearer”), op.59 by Richard Strauss (1864 – 1949), composed / created by the Russian pianist Victor Babin (1908 – 1972).
-It’s an entertaining, little piece, cherry-picking from Strauss’ well-known opera. [“cherry-picking” in German has an equivalent “Rosinen pflücken” (raisin picking)—so, I wrote in my notes “Rosinenkavalier”… 🙂 ]
+It’s an entertaining, little piece, cherry-picking from Strauss’ well-known opera. [“cherry-picking” in German has an equivalent “Rosinen pflücken” (picking raisins)—so, my notes read “Rosinenkavalier”… 🙂 ]

 - The second encore was a little Viennese march by the violinist Fritz Kreisler (1875 – 1962)—a short, entertaining cabinet (or salon) piece.

 For the same concert, I have also written a (shorter) review in German for Bachtrack.com.
 This posting is not a translation of that German review, the rights of which remain with Bachtrack.
 I create the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review.